 When the short straw was drawn by the king’s daughter, help was at hand!
-St Jordi rescued the damsel, the king and the whole population converted to Christianity in gratitude and roses grew from the ground where the dragon’s blood had been shed.
+St Jordi rescued the damsel, and the king and the whole population converted to Christianity in gratitude.
+Roses grew from the ground where the dragon’s blood had been shed.

 At the end of the 19th century, Sant Jordi became a Catalan symbol as it was felt that his struggle against the dragon was similar to the Catalan struggle for freedom.

 It became traditional to give a rose and a book to a loved one and annual literary competitions were held to stimulate young people to cultivate, respect and take a delight in the Catalan literature and language, a tradition which inspired UNESCO to declare this date the International Day of the Book.

-Offer your lady a rose, buy your man a book (or the other way round) in the streets and ‘places’ of Perpignan on 23rd April when they turn into a hive of culture and literature, as bookstalls set up on the quai Vauban, place Gambetta, and place Arago.
+Offer your loved one a rose and/or a book in the streets and ‘places’ of Perpignan on Saturday 27th April when they turn into a hive of culture and literature, with bookstalls set up on the quai Vauban, place Gambetta, and place Arago.
 Watch out for the blessing of the roses, wine tasting, book signings and more…